Care & Treatment

 General Medical Support

-You will probably receive some or all of the following supports:
+Someone experiencing symptoms of stroke will receive some or all of the following supports:

 - An intravenous (IV) line to prevent or treat dehydration